 These companies have a plan, but no product.
 They are currently researching to discover the basic foundations of what will become an experimental vaccine, therapy, or device.

-There are several major risks to consider when thinking about an investment in a research-and-discovery-stage biotech stock.
+There are several major risks to consider when thinking about an investment in a research-and-discovery-stage company.
 Among the most important are: